 According to a study by Italian scientists baby chicks can actually count: the newly hatched fluffballs are capable to differentiate between a large amount of plastic eggs vs. a smaller amount.
 When counting, the little chicks follow the exact same procedure humans do – they start from left to right.
 How would a scientist even be able to tell if a chick is counting you ask?
 According to the research, scientists showed baby chicks a varied number of eggs, one pile with more and one with less eggs, and then hid them behind two objects.
 The chicks would always go to the object behind which the larger amount of eggs was hidden, no matter if the pile was to the left or to the right.

 Additionally, Chickens can remember the flight path of a ball for up to 3 minutes – which relates closely to the ability of most primates given the same test.
-In the case of my Chickens, this relates to how fast they can make it down our front field to chase the spaghetti noodle I just tossed without forgetting where it landed.
+In the case of my Chickens, this relates to how fast they can make it down our front field to chase the spaghetti noodle I just tossed, without forgetting where it landed.

 A Chicken can also display a certain amount of self-control, explains Marino in her study.
 It is able to keep its mouth shut for better food instead of immediately starting to eat.
 (Ha!
 I can certainly attest to that.
 My feathered brats continuously will just eyeball the pellets I just threw them while patiently waiting to see if I might drop a piece of my sandwich or coffee cake in the mornings).
 Each Chicken also knows its rank in the pecking order – both abilities show a certain degree of self-consciousness.

-It also appears that communication between and amongst a flock of Chickens is more complex than widely assumed.
+It also appears that communication between and among a flock of Chickens is more complex than widely assumed.
 Besides the 24 different sounds they can make they also display a wide repertoire of visual signs.
 Supposedly they are able to watch and become aware of time intervals, concluding a future event.
 They observe each other, learn from each other and are imprinted mostly by the behavior of their mother hen – just like other, much more intelligent species.

 Playing tricks and faking it